haka-security/haka/doc/developer/arch.rst

 Flow
 ----

-The flows that go on the network and through Haka can be named using the following conventions:
+The flows that go on the network and through Haka are named using the following conventions:

 .. image:: flow.png
     :align: center

 * *Up*/*Down*: Direction of the flow from the client to the server.
-* *Input*/*Output*: Direction of the flow regarding the Haka router.
+* *In*/*Out*: Direction of the flow regarding the Haka router.

 Packet capture and filtering